usegalaxy-au/tools-au/tools/alphafold/README.rst

 ~~~~~~~~~~~~~~

 Alphafold needs reference data to run.
 The wrapper expects this data to
 be present at ``/data/alphafold_databases``.
-To download, run the
+A custom path will be read from
+the ALPHAFOLD_DB environment variable, if set.
+To download the AlphaFold,
-following shell script command in the tool directory.
+reference data, run the following shell script command in the tool directory.

 ::